101: The Crawling Eye

 Kingsford eyeballs.
 Edges light quick, burn clean.

 Kingsford is a brand of charcoal that has been around since the 1920s.
-“Edges light quickly” and “burn clean” are references to an old advertising slogan.
+“Edges light quickly” and “burn clean” are references to an old Kingsford ad slogan.

 “Cigarette?” –Yes, it is.

-A reference to a running gag in the short-lived 1982 absurdist comedy TV series Police Squad!
-Leslie Nielsen, who played Detective Frank Drebin, would always reply, “Yes, it is,” whenever he was offered a smoke.
+A running gag on the short-lived 1982 absurdist comedy TV series Police Squad! : whenever Leslie Nielsen, who played Detective Frank Drebin, offered someone a cigarette, they would reply, “Yes, it is,” or "Yes, I know."

 [Sung.]
 I can see clearly now, the rain has gone.
 I can see all obstacles in my way.